 Both the SLB Pension Plan and the STC Pension Plan are U.S. tax-qualified pension plans.
 These plans have substantially identical terms.
 Employees may participate in one or both of these plans in the course of their careers with Schlumberger, in which case they become entitled to a pension from each plan based upon the benefits accrued during the years of service related to each plan.
 These plans are funded through cash contributions made by the Company and its subsidiaries based on actuarial valuations and regulatory requirements.
 Benefits under these plans are based on an employee's admissible compensation (generally base salary and cash incentive) for each year in which an employee participates in the plan, and the employee's length of service with Schlumberger.
-From January 1, 1989, the benefit earned has been 1.5% of admissible compensation for service prior to the employee's completion of 15 years of active service and 2% of admissible compensation for service after completion of 15 years of active service.
+From January 1, 1989, the benefit earned has been 1.5% of admissible compensation for service prior to the employee's completion of 15 years of active service.
 Normal retirement under these plans is at age 65, however, early retirement with a reduced benefit is possible at age 55 or as early as age 50 with 20 years of service.
 Additionally, under the "rule of 85," an employee or executive officer who terminates after age 55 and whose combined age and service is 85 or more, is eligible for retirement with an unreduced pension.
 Mr. Gould is eligible for retirement with an unreduced pension under the rule of 85.
 The benefits are usually paid as a life-time annuity.
 The Company does not grant and does not expect to grant extra years of credited service under the tax-qualified pension plans to executive officers.